Courses

 Video Url

-The seven-week certificate course in Quantum Science, Networking, and Communications, offered by the University of Chicago’s Pritzker School of Molecular Engineering and managed by the Chicago Quantum Exchange, and uniquely positioned within the nation’s quantum hub, prepares you to enter the quantum field with demonstrations, simulations, and technical hands-on experience.
+UChicago is a leader in Quantum.
+Our eight-week online course in Quantum Science, Networking, and Communications is offered by the University of Chicago’s a Pritzker School of Molecular Engineering and managed by the Chicago Quantum Exchange, an industry leader in quantum computing.
+Uniquely positioned within one of the nation's largest quantum hubs, this course prepares you to enter the quantum field through rich, hands-on experiences, demonstrations, and simulations.

-In weekly virtual classes, you will interact directly with advanced quantum technologies and leaders in quantum research from UChicago and the University of Illinois Urbana-Champaign in partnership with the NSF Quantum Leap Challenge Institute for Hybrid Quantum Architectures and Networks (HQAN).
+In classes held twice a week, you will interact directly with advanced quantum technologies and leaders in quantum research from UChicago and the University of Illinois Urbana-Champaign in partnership with the NSF Quantum Leap Challenge Institute for Hybrid Quantum Architectures and Networks (HQAN).
 As our course instructors deliver the fundamentals of quantum computing with singular expertise, they will support your work with discussion and feedback.
-The certificate course culminates in the simulation of a multi-node quantum network.
+Each week, you will learn a new module in quantum computing with the course culminating in the simulation of a mutli-node quantum network.

 Designed For

-This course is ideal for early-career participants with less than ten years of professional experience and a bachelor’s or graduate degree in the sciences such as physics, computer science, engineering, or math.
-Mid-career professionals seeking to transition into the quantum field will also benefit from this certificate course.
+This course is ideal for early-career participants with less than ten years of professional experience and a bachelor’s or graduate degree in math, physics, statistics, electrical and computer engineering, or computer science.
+Midcareer professionals seeking to transition into the quantum field will also benefit from this course.

 Quantum Engineers Needed—Answer the Call